OceanICU

 OceanICU colleagues Dr. Carla Freitas and Morten Skogen, of the Institute of Marine Research (IMR) in Norway recently joined Richard Sanders, Andrew Watson and Pernille Schnoor for the first OceanICU webinar.
 Read on to learn about their important research!
 600 tonnes of poo each day!
 That’s the estimate of excretion from minke whales around Svalbard, Norway …

 HOW IMPORTANT ARE WHALES IN THE OCEANIC CARBON CYCLE?
-Scientists are looking for the answer.
 Read More »